 However, your browser doesn't appear to allow cookies by default.

-The 2021 CHGG is all about the experience and everyone gets to experience the gravel of Northwest Arkansas.
-Come experience a great day in the saddle and a hidden gem in the Lake Wedington Recreation Area.
+The CHGG is all about the experience and everyone gets to experience the gravel of Northwest Arkansas.
+Come out for a great day in the saddle and see a hidden gem in the Lake Wedington Recreation Area.

-- The courses begin and end inside the park.
-Each group will exit the park the same route as the finish.
-Neutral roll-out for 1.5 miles and then the hammer drops.
+The courses begin and end inside the park.
+All groups will exit the park on the same route as the finish.
+Neutral roll-out for 0.5 miles and then the hammer drops.

-- 109 mile - riders who have not made it to Mile 38.2 (County Road 4650) by 11:00 am will be re-directed to 37 miles to go of the main course.
-This will result in a total distance of 80 miles.
+109 mile - riders who have not made it to Mile 51.5 (County Road 4624) by 11:30 am will be re-directed for 2.6 miles to the 41 mile to go marker of the main course.
+This will result in a total distance of 95 miles.

 EVENT RULES & REGULATIONS:

 Be Safe, Have Fun and Follow Rules of the Road

 Riders must wear an ANSI certified helmet at ALL times.

 Follow the Rules of the Road.
 The roads are OPEN to vehicle traffic, so treat them as such!
 These rules include, but are not limited to: Follow the centerline rule.
 Keep your bike on the right side of the road.